odileandres/Adata_scientists_project2/index.md

 <br>
 <p align="justify">
-  We can conclude from our results that, on average, a man is more often quoted than a women.
+  We can conclude from our results that, on average, a man is more often quoted than a woman.
   </p>
 <br>
   <h4> 100 more represented speakers </h4>